Monita Tahalea

-Monita Tahalea is an Indonesian pop, folk and jazz singer.
+Monita Angelica Maharani Tahalea (born July 21, 1987) is an Indonesian pop, folk and jazz singer.
 She is known for finishing fourth on Indonesian Idol season 2.
 She is a singer & songwriter.

 Career

 Monita was born in Jakarta.
-She began her singing career after finishing in fourth place on Indonesia Idol season 2.
+She began her singing career after finishing in fourth place on Indonesian Idol, season 2.

-Later on, an Indonesia Idol judge, Indra Lesmana took interest in producing her first album titled 'Dream, Hope and Faith" in 2010.
+Later on, an Indonesian Idol judge, Indra Lesmana took interest in producing her first album titled "Dream, Hope and Faith" in 2010.

-In August 2013 she released an EP Songs of Praise with her band The Nightingales.
+In August 2013 she released an EP "Songs of Praise" with her band The Nightingales.

 In December 2015, Monita released her second album titled "Dandelion" that she produced together with Gerald Situmorang.